khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/iconography.md

   </div>
 </div>

-### Scaling

-In nearly all instances icons should be used at the size they were created at and not scaled.
-This keeps the icons crisp and consistent in the UI.

 ## Keylines

 A keyline grid is a set of guides to help maintain [optical balance](#optical-balance) (visual weight) between icons.
 Use it as a starting point and guide, but not a hard rule.
 There are four basic shapes that represent common icon scale and placement.
 Squares can fill the live area, while circles and rectangles can extend into the padding, which allows icons to be proportionately consistent.